Implementation Timeline

 Audit Initiation Process and Rules

-PREA audits are to be conducted at the request of any federal, state, local, or private confinement facility, or any agency that oversees such a facility.
-A facility or agency may contact an auditor directly by using the searchable database described above, or seek the services of an auditor through procurement announcements, advertisements, or other means.
-Auditors can also solicit work from agencies and facilities.
+PREA audits may be conducted at the request of any federal, state, local, or private confinement facility, or any agency that oversees such a facility.
+A facility or agency may contact an auditor directly by using the searchable auditor database, or seek the services of an auditor through procurement announcements, advertisements, or other means.
+Auditors may also solicit work from agencies and facilities.

 Submission of an Audit Initiation Form.
 The Audit Initiation Form is used to initiate all audits.
 This form collects basic information from a PREA auditor about scheduled audits, including the expected dates for the onsite portion of the audit, the location of the audit, the facility and/or agency to be audited, and the auditing arrangement and compensation structure.
 All auditors must complete and submit, or confirm, the Audit Initiation Form for each audit they conduct as lead auditor.